PhotonFile Logo

 What's a File Pass?

 A File Pass lets you send files larger than what's allowed in the free tier, using the same Ephemeral File Transfer relay.
-Each pass covers one file: no subscriptions, no bundles to manage, no surprise renewals.
+Each pass covers one file.

 Is there a max file size?